aneilbaboo/accesscontrol-plus/README.md

   // admin cannot update an author's article, even if they are impersonating them permission = accessControl.can('admin', 'article:update', { user: adminUser, resource: draft});
   // permission.granted => falsy
-  // permision.denied = [ 'author:article:update:userIsResourceOwner' ]
+  // permision.denied = [ 'grant:author:article:update:0::userIsResourceOwner' ]

   // admin can read a draft article if they are impersonating the author permission = accessControl.can('admin', 'article:read', { user: adminUser, resource: draft});